flutils/frontline-registry-cleaner/README.md

 After bringing development in-house in 2012, we re-released it open source with the intention of continuing to develop it.
 We still use it and have been implementing fixes to make it compatible with the latest software.

 The current version provides the ability to define scanning criteria, remove junk files & damaged registry entries and generally improve performance of a Windows® based system.
-Our roadmap has categorization and several other features in the works.
+We will publish its roadmap soon.

-The aim of this repository is to provide a means to continue the development of this tool and provide an outlet for development experimentation within our company & beyond.
+The aim of this repository is to provide a means to continue the development of this tool and an outlet for experimentation within our company & beyond.

 --

-This applicatiom & source code is provided 'as-is'.
+The application & source code is provided 'as-is'.
 We accept no responsibility for its use.

 If you have any questions, you're welcome to [raise an issue](issues) or send us an email.